 ESG criteria are integrated into the strategy by excluding companies and issuers based on their exposure to certain activities that are disapproved on ESG grounds.

-To achieve this, the Fund implements an approach that consists of favouring the best rated companies from an extra-financial point of view, regardless of their sector of activity, with the aim of eliminating 20% of issuers from its investment universe.
+To achieve this, the Fund implements a "Best-in-Universe" approach that consists of favouring the best rated companies from an extra-financial point of view, regardless of their sector of activity, with the aim of eliminating 20% of issuers from its investment universe.